1. Application of Terms and Conditions

 7.1 The Supplier shall exercise all due and proper care to ensure that the manner in which it performs or provides the Services does not have any adverse effect on the name, trading image, reputation or business of the Customer.

-7.2 In the event that the Supplier fails to provide any of the Services or commits any breach which otherwise adversely affects the provision of the Services, the Supplier has the right to remedy such breach within five Business days of notice from the Customer, without incurring any penalty of any nature whatsoever.
+7.3 In the event that the Supplier fails to provide any of the Services or commits any breach which otherwise adversely affects the provision of the Services, the Supplier has the right to remedy such breach within five working days of notice from the Customer, without incurring any penalty of any nature whatsoever.
 In the event such breach is committed by the Supplier during the provision of live event streaming services, the Supplier will make its best efforts to solve such problem immediately.

-7.3 For the supply of live event streaming services, if the service is interrupted for more than five (5) minutes or there is defective streaming for more than five (5) minutes, being such interruption or defect responsibility of the Supplier (or any of its subcontractors), or due to its fault or negligence, the Customer will be entitled to:
+7.4 For the supply of live event streaming services, if the service is interrupted for more than five (5) minutes or there is defective streaming for more than five (5) minutes, being such interruption or defect responsibility of the Supplier (or any of its subcontractors), or due to its fault or negligence, the Customer will be entitled to:

-7.3.1 Terminate the Agreement with immediate effect after the live event where the delay/interruption or defect has occurred, and/or
+7.4.1 Terminate the Agreement with immediate effect after the live event where the delay/interruption or defect has occurred, and/or

-7.3.2 Reduce the fee of such live event streaming proportionally to the number of minutes the interruption has lasted.
+7.4.2 Reduce the fee of such live event streaming proportionally to the number of minutes the interruption has lasted.

 8. Assignment